AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/creating-proofs-within-workfront/generate-proof-for-a-document.md

 product-area: documents
 navigation-topic: create-proofs-within-workfront
 title: Create a proof for a document
 description: You can generate a proof for a document at the time you are uploading it to Workfront.
+You can also generate a proof for a document already uploaded in Adobe Workfront or for a new version of a proof already in Workfront.
 author: Courtney
 feature: Digital Content and Documents
 exl-id: 609e95fa-1fb3-4cc4-9ee8-403fd2f30e10